Home ยป Recipes ยป Side dishes ยป Israeli Style Eggplant

 After cooking the eggplant and removing it from the pan, you will cook the remaining vegetables (onions, red peppers, garlic).
 Cook these to the point of soft and tender goodness, then you will add back the eggplant and cook it again.
 It will look as shown in the first picture

-Finishing the eggplant
+Finishing the Eggplant

 To finish, squeeze some fresh lemon juice and top with chopped parsley.